The Great Gazoo: Other appearances

 Apart from the original TV series, he appears in many commercials for Pebbles cereal like one where he sends Fred somewhere where he can have all the Cocoa Pebbles he wants only for Barney to be brought there as Gazoo quotes "I don't play favorites".
-One particular commercial for Fruity Pebbles cereal commercial in 1998 had him as part of a promotion for a contest where consumers would have to try to find each of the 10 boxes of all-orange cereal pieces after Gazoo had taken all the orange from Bedrock.
+One particular commercial for Fruity Pebbles in 1998 had him as part of a promotion for a contest where consumers would have to try to find each of the 10 boxes of all-orange cereal pieces after Gazoo had taken all the orange from Bedrock.
 The prize for any who found the all-orange cereal pieces would win a trip to Florida.
 In 2003, Gazoo had become the mascot for Marshmallow Mania Pebbles cereal.
 Gazoo is also a character in Flintstones vitamins, and a central character in the 1991 video game The Flintstones: The Rescue of Dino & Hoppy.

 Ozmodiar, a Gazoo parody with a nearly identical design, appeared as a brief cameo gag in several episodes of The Simpsons.

 In the 2000 film The Flintstones in Viva Rock Vegas, Gazoo (portrayed by Alan Cumming) is exiled to Earth by Gazaam the Mighty for his crazy hare-brained schemes.
 He then meets Fred and Barney after crashing near them, and begins to follow the duo for study; as always, Fred and Barney are the only ones who can see him.
 A running gag within the movie is his name mistakenly being pronounced as "Kazoo".

 Gazoo makes a cameo in the Looney Tunes short titled "Attack of the Drones", where he attends Duck Dodgers' meeting with the other members in the space force about saving the Earth from obsessed eating alien monsters known as Eaters.